 - A letter of nomination from the college nominating the candidate for this award.

 The resume should be organized according to the outline below.
 Items within each category should be listed in reverse chronological order (i.e., most recent work listed first).
 Activities in progress or results not yet accepted for presentation or publication should be excluded.

 - Bibliography of professional publications.
-(Attach photocopies of title pages of publications and evidence if publications were refereed).
+(Attach photocopies of title pages of publications, and show evidence if publications were refereed).